symbol/symbol-docs/source/getting-started/first-application.rst

 Send one ``company.ticket`` to the ticket vendor account announcing a :ref:`TransferTransaction <transfer-transaction>`, one of the most commonly used actions in NEM.

-1. Prepare the TransferTransaction.
+1. Prepare the **TransferTransaction**.
 The following attributes form a TransferTransaction:

 .. csv-table::
     :header: "Property", "Value", "Description"